Ask a Master Gardener Help Line

 2019 Dodge County Fair

-Master Gardeners will be on hand to help you with your gardening questions and provide information about the work we do in Dodge County.
+Master Gardeners will be on hand to help you not just with “Name that Bloom”, but with your gardening questions and provide information about the work we do in Dodge County.
 Come by on Wednesday, Thursday, and Friday from 1:00-5:00, Saturday 10:00-6:00 or Sunday 2:00-6:00 and see us at the Fair.

 Dodge County Master Gardener Association will host five dynamic speakers in a day-long event at the Horicon Marsh Educational Center on Saturday, November 2, 2019.
 Registration is required by October 18 and seating is limited.